 Key Technology, Inc. established the Welding Technology scholarship to reward overall performance in the classroom, to assist students who have demonstrated a high probability of success in welding technology, and to attract high caliber students to the welding profession.
 Full-time students enrolled in the WWCC Welding Technology program who have maintained a 3.0 GPA are eligible to apply.
 Two students will be selected each fall to receive the $500 scholarship.
 Recipients who maintain a 3.0 GPA may receive additional funding for subsequent quarters.

 It is recommended that the student contact the lead instructor regarding appropriate program placement and to determine specific quarter start in the program.
 Students may enter the program fall, winter or spring quarter.
-A placement test offered by the Student Development Center must be completed prior to attendance in degree or certificate level courses.
+In order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.